 - Privacy-sensitive → either with data controls off-by-default reviewed, or a local model.

 - Comparing the models more broadly?
-See our best coding LLMs and, for tools, Cursor vs Claude Code.
+See our best coding LLMs, Gemini vs ChatGPT and Perplexity vs ChatGPT and, for tools, Cursor vs Claude Code.
+If Cursor isn't the right fit, weigh the Cursor alternatives side by side.

 The bottom line